Last updated on June 27, 2025.

 - Gripe sites

-In addition, it is important to note that effective social media brand protection takes time to gather actionable intelligence, as each platform enforces unique policies and procedures for removing questionable content.
+Effective social media brand protection requires time to generate actionable intelligence, as each platform has its own policies and processes for removing harmful or infringing content.